Crimzor3086/LoreMint/BLOCKCHAIN_INTEGRATION.md

 ## Setup

 ### 1. Deploy Contracts
-Deploy the smart contracts to Mantle network:
+Deploy the smart contracts to the Story Aeneid testnet:
 - CharacterToken
 - WorldToken
 - PlotToken